smissaertj/GnomePaper-GUI/README.md

 NEXT                        LEFT       LAST                        PASSED    UNIT                 ACTIVATES
 Thu 2020-09-03 17:00:00 +04 13min left Thu 2020-09-03 16:30:37 +04 16min ago gnomepaper-gui.timer gnomepaper-gui.service
 ```

+Alternatively,  you can set a one time random image using `Set Random Image` in the Actions menu.

 ### Uninstallation
 Execute the GUI and select Uninstall Service from the Actions menu.